SpecialistSteak/TaskerCLI/README.md

 ### Installation

-Note: Installation support (aside from a runnable jar) will likely not come to Mac as I don't know how to use MacOS, and couldn't write a script for it.
+Note: Installation support (aside from a runnable jar) will likely not come to Mac as I don't have any knowledge of MacOS or own a Mac to test it on.

 ##### Option 1:
 ##### "Install" the JAR file (Linux)